cirosantilli/linux-cheat/net/apache.md

 ####status

-Optional, if not given suposes `200 OK`.
+Optional, if not given supposes `200 OK`.

 If given as error, server will simply give the error and no data.